 Starred account and company settings are all English but your contacts who will provide feedback may speak another language.
 It therefore makes sense to offer them your survey in their native language: the easier it is for them to fill in your survey, the better your response rate will be!
 This is why we offer Starred invites, surveys and Thank You pages in 22 languages.

-When you go to make a new form, we’ll ask you in the pop-up which ‘base language’ you want to add to the form.
+When you go to create a new form, we’ll ask you in the pop-up which ‘base language’ you want to add to the form.
 The base language is the form’s main language which will will always show on the form composer when you edit and make changes.

-Now you’ve set the base language for your form, you can start working on the form itself!
+Now you’ve set the default language for your form, you can start working on the form itself!
 In the form composer, you can select a language from the dropdown menu in the top-middle of the screen.
 In the first place, you’ll see the base language.
 Click on Language settings to add or remove other languages to the form.

 Ultimate Questions NPS and CES we’ve already translated for you, and there aren’t any further possibilities to amend the phrasing of the follow-up questions.
 You’ll have to enter translations yourself for all other questions that you’ve first made in your base language and then need to translate.